ubccr/treat/README.rst

 TREAT aligns sequences using three bases and assembles editing sites to detect the extent of editing of the fourth base, called the edit base.
 The edit base is configurable in TREAT and by default uses 'T'.
-TREAT is written in Go and is released under a BSD style free software license.
+TREAT is written in Go and is released under the GPLv3 free software license.

 ------------------------------------------------------------------------
 Installation